 The horn behind me suddenly became so close I felt the air being blown through it onto the back of my ankle.
 Turning around, I looked down to confirm my fear….there was the same miniature menacing figure from that day in May before me, performing incredible handsprings off and onto the random rocks and twigs around the grounds, pointing and laughing at me.
 As he flipped through the air he continued his incessant high pitched cackle of a laugh, managing to intertwine it with uncanny cartwheels and the relentless tooting of his horn OVER, OVER and OVER, until it pounded into my head trapping me in his annoyance.

-Unable to be the brunt of his antics any longer, I moved toward him prompting the nimble elf to tumble and scamper back into the wooded canyon just off the trail as he continued flaunting his prowess in horn blowing even while in retreat.
+Unable to be the brunt of his antics any longer, I moved toward him prompting the nimble elf like figure to tumble and scamper back into the wooded canyon just off the trail as he continued flaunting his prowess in horn blowing even while in retreat.
 I stood there again bewildered yet temporarily relieved for his sudden absence.
 Giving up the chase, I relished in the brief moment I had to enjoy the quiet.

 Later that night, I wouldn’t find sleep.
 The combination of my Grandfather’s snoring and the random ill-timed notes escaping that intolerable horn was simply too much for me.
 I now felt reluctantly victimized and involuntarily hostage to the will of this uninvited guest 1/30th my size.